crazy-max/ghaction-chocolatey/README.md

           args: -h
 ```

-Docker :whale: image is also provided and automatically updated within [Docker Hub](https://hub.docker.com/r/crazymax/ghaction-chocolatey/tags) so you can directly use the following [Docker Hub action](https://help.github.com/en/articles/workflow-syntax-for-github-actions#example-using-a-docker-hub-action):
+Docker :whale: image is also provided and automatically updated within [Docker Hub](https://hub.docker.com/r/crazymax/ghaction-chocolatey/tags) so you can directly use the following [Docker Hub action](https://help.github.com/en/articles/workflow-syntax-for-github-actions#example-using-a-docker-hub-action).
+This is the **recommended way to run this action in order to speed up the process**. :rocket:

 ```yaml
 - name: Deploy